-Ms. Rothschild represents clients in a variety of areas.
-Her practice focuses on media, entertainment, intellectual property, employment, legal ethics, and professional responsibility.
-She has substantial commercial litigation and intellectual property experience and has worked on issues involving trademark, trade dress, securities, and general commercial contract disputes.
+Ms. Rothschild represents clients in a variety of industries including publishing, entertainment, fashion, telecommunications, and law.
+She has substantial commercial litigation and intellectual property experience and has worked on issues involving First Amendment, defamation, obscenity, trademark, false advertising, right of publicity, and general commercial contract disputes.

-Ms. Rothschild is passionate about providing pro bono representation and has represented clients in immigration, employment, child custody and divorce matters.
+Ms. Rothschild is passionate about providing pro bono representation and has represented clients in immigration, employment, and child custody matters.

 Prior to joining Frankfurt Kurnit, Ms. Rothschild was a litigation associate at Cravath, Swaine & Moore LLP and Cole Schotz P.C.

 Before law school, Ms. Rothschild worked as an editor and writer for several print and digital publications.
 Ms. Rothschild is admitted to practice in New York and the United States District Courts for the Southern and Eastern Districts of New York.

 Benjamin N. Cardozo School of Law (J.D., magna cum laude, Order of the Coif, 2018)

 Syracuse University (B.S., magna cum laude, 2011)